Discover Netherlands : The Flemish Primitive Painters

 Where to see the paintings of the Flemish primitive painters?

-Even if most of them are nowadays exhibited in the most prestigious museums around the world, and finally very few in Belgium, one can discover some of the masterpieces of early Flemish painting.
-Among the masterpieces, we can mention in the Sint-Janshospitaal (St. John's Hospital), The Mystical Marriage of Saint Catherine, the Triptych of Jan Floreins and the famous shrine of Saint Ursula.
-In the Groeningemuseum, The Virgin with Canon Joris van der Paele by Jan van Eyck, the Moreel Triptych by Memling and the Last Judgment by Hieronymus Bosch, in the Royal Museum of Fine Arts in Antwerp, which has just reopened this year, God the Father surrounded by singing and musical angels by Memling and Santa Barbara de Nicomedia by Van Eyck.
-And above all, Van Eyck's famous Mystic Lamb is once again on display in St. Bavo's Cathedral in Ghent, its original location, after several years of X-ray restoration.
-A few paintings by each of the Flemish primitives are also on display at the Oldmasters Museum in Brussels.
+Although today most of these works are on display in the most prestigious museums around the world, and very few in Belgium, we can still discover some of the masters of early Flemish painting.
+Among the masterpieces on display at the Musée Sint-Janshospitaal are The Mystical Marriage of Saint Catherine, the Triptych by Jan Floreins and the famous Shrine of Saint Ursula.
+At the Groeningemuseum, Jan van Eyck's The Virgin with Canon Joris van der Paele, Memling's Moreel Triptych and Hieronymus Bosch's Last Judgment, and at the Royal Museum of Fine Arts in Antwerp, which has just reopened this year, Memling's God the Father Surrounded by Singing Angels and Musicians and Van Eyck's Santa Barbara de Nicomedia.
+Above all, Van Eyck's famous Mystic Lamb is back on display in Ghent's St. Bavo Cathedral, where it originally belonged, after several years of X-ray restoration.
+A few paintings by each of the Flemish primitives are also on show at the Oldmasters Museum in Brussels.